flamsanct/flamsanct.github.io/org/README.md

 One use case for levels could be minimum level requirements for gaining access to various community and DAO related privileges.
 It could make sense for leadership roles in DAO working groups to require minimum levels to even be eligible for consideration.

-Another possibility is that levels that generally coincide with senior or leadership roles (Level 6 and up) can't be earned automatically and require satisfying a set of pre-requisites in order to considered for manual promotion by higher ranking roles in the DAO.
+Another possibility is where levels that generally coincide with senior or leadership roles (Level 6 and up) can't be earned automatically and require satisfying a set of pre-requisites in order to considered for manual promotion by higher ranking roles in the DAO.
 With this approach, we could even consider entrusting special privileges to the highest levels like limited moderation powers in Discord.

 ### Quests

 Quests could be any small task that the DAO needs completed.
 Some may be reoccurring, and some may be a one time deal.
 The rewards for completing these tasks could be some combination of world XP, $ORE, or possibly future in-game items.
 Quests represent a great way to get new people to take the leap of making their first formal contribution to the world.

-One interesting possibility is that we could allow aspiring pilots that don't have a ship to level up as high as rank 5 (Pilot) by completing quests and be paid in $ORE.
+One interesting possibility is that we could allow aspiring pilots that don't have a ship to level up as high as rank 4 (Cadet) by completing quests and be paid in $ORE.
 This could eventually allow them to participate in the in-game ship auctions and have a shot at winning a ship of their own, which would then allow them to participate in the rest of the ecosystem.

 ## The Game Loop of Autonomous Organizations